 Once you have painters tape, an idea of what you want to achieve and a few tester pots you will be amazed at what you can do.

-Paint half a wall
+Paint halfway up a wall

 Ever if you don’t have a period property with a dado rail, picture rail or other architectural feature you can still update your home by painting part of the wall.
 All you need is paint and painters tape.
 You can go half way or three quarters of the way up the wall.
 It’s a very quick update and makes a statement.

 This example from Fall for DIY is in their home office.
 It adds interest to the room without overpowering all the other accessories they have on display.
 The mint green is very much on trend and is similar to Dulux’s colour of the year 2020 – Tranquil Dawn.
 It is a subtle wall paining idea that you could do in an afternoon.

 Paint an archway